Wildlife at Coppet Hill

 Brilliant Birdlife

-Kestrels and two pairs of barn owl nesting in 2023!
+Kestrels and two pairs of barn owl nesting on the farm!

 Raptors: